Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Introduction

-In this paper, we examine the entanglement swapping protocol \cite{zukowski1993} in a relativistic setting, where it is combined with a Bell violation measurement, to test for the presence of entanglement.
+In this paper, we examine the entanglement swapping protocol \cite{zukowski1993} in a relativistic setting, where, after entanglement has been swapped, a Bell test is used to verify the presence of the swapped entanglement.
 We consider two scenarios in particular, which highlight two peculiar relativistic quantum effects.
-In the first scenario, we contrast the interpretations of an experiment of two observers, which observe the Bell violation measurement and the entanglement swapping to take place in different orders (Fig. \ref{fig1}).
-In the moving frame (Rob), although entanglement swapping has not yet occurred, he nevertheless observes a Bell violation.
-This paradoxical effect occurs due to the correlations, which determine the random measurement outcomes of the verification to give a Bell violation.
-Since the entanglement encoded in the wavefunction is different for each observer, yet this is {\it precisely the same experiment}, we are forced to conclude that the quantum entanglement encoded by the wavefunction is a relative quantity that depends upon the observer.
-In the second scenario, we consider Rob to be moving in a perpendicular direction, and he is in control of the Bell violation test.
+In Scenario 1, we contrast the interpretations of an experiment of two observers, which observe the Bell test and the entanglement swapping to take place in different orders (Fig. \ref{fig1}).
+In the moving frame (Rob), we show that it is possible to observe a Bell violation, despite the fact that entanglement swapping has not occurred at all.
+In fact, Rob observes a Bell violation between two particles that has no entanglement whatsoever between them, directly or indirectly, or at any point in time.
+This paradoxical effect occurs because of the quantum correlations, which --- even in the absence of entanglement--- determine the random measurement outcomes of the verification to give a Bell violation.
+In Scenario 2 depicted in Fig.~\ref{fig2}, we consider Rob to be moving in a perpendicular direction, and he is in control of the Bell test.
 In this case, when there is some decoherence present, we find that there is an optimal time offset for him to make the two measurements to obtain the maximum Bell violation.
-In this case the results of the Bell violation measurement point to correlations resulting from entanglement that are spread in both space and time.
-Other works have investigated special relativistic effects on entanglement swapping \cite{beil2015, timpson2002} and on teleportation \cite{friis2013, lin2015, nadeem2014, alsing2003}, but none have considered a setup where it is possible to switch the time ordering of measurements.
-In particular, Ref. \cite{megidish2013} showed that photons could be entangled temporally, meaning that photons could be entangled despite not existing at the same time in the laboratory reference frame.
-This is achieved by having both verification measurements and the Bell measurement time-like separated.
-This procedure is complementary to, but differs from, our procedure where there are space-like separations between the Bell and verification measurements.
+In this case the results of the Bell test point to correlations resulting from entanglement that are spread in both space {\it and} time.